Rebuilding Community and Resilience: Establishing a Wellness Committee to Support Nurses' Mental Health Post-Pandemic

 Nursing is a profoundly meaningful career dedicated to caring for others, but it often comes at a significant cost to the physical, mental, and spiritual well-being of nurses themselves.
 As healthcare professionals, we are driven to help those in need, yet we frequently neglect our own self-care.
 The COVID-19 pandemic exacerbated this imbalance, resulting in unprecedented levels of stress, burnout, and emotional exhaustion among nurses worldwide (Ge et al., 2023; Galanis et al., 2021).

 National data reflect the magnitude of this crisis: 100,000 nurses left the workforce during the pandemic, and nearly 900,000 more—almost one-fifth of the 4.5 million registered nurses in the U.S.—intend to leave by 2027, posing a severe threat to the stability of the national health care system if solutions are not enacted (National Council of State Boards of Nursing [NCSBN], 2023).
+The scale of this exodus underscores the urgent need for strategies addressing the nursing shortage at every level.

 Although our employer offered resources to support mental health, many staff found them difficult to locate, access, or navigate.
 More importantly, these resources did little to address the sense of community and connectedness that was missing on a unit level.
 Recognizing this gap, I collaborated with colleagues to establish a wellness committee within our unit, modeled alongside other existing teams like our Hospital-Acquired Infection (HAI) and stroke champion committees.
 The primary goal of the wellness committee was to foster staff mental health, build community, and promote inclusivity.

 We set out to create opportunities for connection and support both inside and outside the workplace.
 Our committee organized social events, such as an annual pumpkin carving gathering for staff and their families, and celebrated professional and personal milestones like completing nurse practitioner programs or achieving national certifications.
 We supported one another as a group during local Pride parades, demonstrating our commitment to inclusivity, and sent out care baskets to new mothers on maternity leave to ensure they felt remembered and valued even while away from work.
-We also worked to raise awareness of available wellness tools, including mindfulness apps, virtual yoga sessions, and breathing exercises—practical strategies are shown to reduce stress and support well-being (Almeida et al., 2024).
+We also worked to raise awareness of available wellness tools, including mindfulness apps, virtual yoga sessions, and rhythmic breathing exercises—practical strategies shown to reduce stress and support well-being (Almeida et al., 2024).

 In just the first year of the wellness committee, our unit’s annual survey revealed a 25% increase in staff feeling that their mental health was being addressed at work and an increase in staff feeling able to be their authentic selves.
 These improvements highlight how fostering community and supporting mental health directly impact workplace culture and staff well-being.
+When nurses feel supported, the opposite of burnout—genuine engagement—becomes possible.

 Research highlights the urgent need for such initiatives.
 Studies have shown significant increases in nursing burnout post-pandemic, driven by overwhelming workloads, moral distress, and emotional exhaustion (Ge et al., 2023; Galanis et al., 2021).
 Moreover, nurses’ well-being is closely linked to patient outcomes, retention, and the overall stability of the healthcare system (NASEM, 2021).
 Interventions that promote community, peer support, and wellness can mitigate burnout and help nurses rediscover meaning and joy in their work (Almeida et al., 2024).
 The looming possibility of nearly one-fifth of the nursing workforce exiting the profession in the coming years only heightens the urgency for action (NCSBN, 2023).